marilius12/taxes/pages/withholding-taxes.md

   - ex: dividends from a US-listed ETF are subject to 30% WTH tax unless covered by a tax treaty
   - the same underlying stocks could instead be held in an Ireland-listed ETF
   - divs would be taxed at 15% (under US-Ireland treaty, Level 1) and 0% (Ireland fund, Level 2)
-- NOTE unliked US-listed ETFs, foreign-listed ETFs are not subject to **US estate tax** at 18-40%
+- NOTE unlike US-listed ETFs, foreign-listed ETFs are not subject to **US estate tax** at 18-40%

 3\.
 Move to a country with a **lower** WTH rate based on a **tax treaty**